 Days 18 – 19: Hoi An.
 Hoi An is an ancient town, with yellow-toned buildings and Chinese shop-houses, lit up by hundreds of colourful lanterns at night.
 It’s an amazing place to chill and soak up the atmosphere, but we’ve also got trips to the Vietnamese ‘Disneyland’, a coconut basket boat experience, a local farm visit and a day at the beach on offer.

-Days 24 – 26: Koh Rong, Cambodia.
-Cross over into Cambodia and take the boat to Koh Rong.
+Days 25 – 27: Koh Rong, Cambodia.
+Take the boat to Koh Rong.
 The island offers pristine beaches, affordable prices and a laid-back vibe.
 Enjoy a beach party, optional scuba diving and a full day and night adventure boat cruise where we’ll sleep in hammocks under the stars on a deserted beach!

 Day 32: Siem Reap, Cambodia – Bangkok, Thailand.
 Come full circle and take the bus back to Bangkok today.
 Enjoy a final night of celebration with your group.

 Day 33: Bangkok, Thailand.
 Tour ends.
 Depart at any time.
 Airport transfers are not included but are easy to arrange.

 This fantastic group tour takes in the very best of this enchanting country.
 Starting and ending in Hong Kong, you’ll discover the delights of Chengdu, the majesty of Xi’an and even spend a night camping on the Great Wall of China!

 Day 1: Hong Kong.
 Arrive and settle into your accommodation.

 Day 2-6: Yangshuo.
 Transfer to Yangshuo by train and experience an included bamboo rafting experience.
 Enjoy free time in the area before transferring to Chengdu on the evening of day 6.